 Continuing Students: Currently enrolled LAU students in good standing are required to submit a continuing student application during the open enrollment period each year to be guaranteed placement for the following school year.
 The application can be found under the “My Student” tab in SIS.

-Prospective Students: Parents wishing to enroll new students in Leadership Academy of Utah must submit the Intent to Enroll form online, as well as the required documentation for each prospective student.
+Prospective Students: Parents wishing to enroll new students in Leadership Academy of Utah must submit the online Intent to Enroll form, as well as the required documentation for each prospective student.

 At the close of the open enrollment period

 If the number of submitted applications does not exceed the LAU enrollment cap (490 students), all applications will be accepted.

 If the number of submitted applications exceeds the LAU enrollment cap, all continuing students will be accepted, and prospective student applications will be subject to the lottery process.

 Note: The number of applications received has exceeded the LAU enrollment cap for three consecutive years.
 We encourage you to apply early.